sourabhbhavsar/Java_CommandLine_Calculator_Project/README.md

 ## Assumptions
 - Identifiers created in the let command can only be between a to z (small case).
 This gives total 26 variables at the maximum.
+- It performs a cases insensitive calculation of expression.
+A and a are considered to be same variables.